keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_onthisday()
 ```

-    ## [1] "Did you know that Miriam Soljak, after fighting to recover her New Zealand nationality for nearly three decades, was told that the government considered she had never lost it?
+    ## [1] "Did you know that Pulitzer Prize-winning sportswriter Arthur Daley wrote more than 10,000 columns for The New York Times?
 (Courtesy of Wikipedia)"

-    ## [1] "Did you know that on April 13 in 1204 – Troops of the Fourth Crusade entered Constantinople and began a sack of the city, temporarily dissolving the Byzantine Empire.
+    ## [1] "Did you know that on February 2 in 1438 – Nine leaders of the Transylvanian peasant revolt were executed at Torda.
 (Courtesy of Wikipedia)"

 ## Appendix: Reproducibility log